Fort-de-France: Geography

 Fort-de-France, also known as the Fort of France, lies on Martinique's west coast at the northern entrance to the large Fort-de-France Bay, at the mouth of the Madame River.
 The city occupies a narrow plain between the hills and the sea but is accessible by road from all parts of the island.

 Climate

 Fort-de-France has a tropical rainforest climate (Köppen Af), characterised by very warm to hot and humid weather year-round.
 The wettest months are from July to November when hurricanes are a frequent threat, although substantial rainfall occurs in all months.
 The hottest month on average is September, and the coldest month on average is February.

 Population

-Naval Port
+Naval port

-Fort Saint Louis in Fort-de-France is a French naval base, as is Dégrad des Cannes (French Guiana).
+Fort Saint Louis in Fort-de-France is a French naval base.

 Government

 As of 27 June 2021, the Mayor of Fort de France is Serge Letchimy replacing Alfred Marie-Jeanne as the new mayor of the capitol.
 With a participation rate of little over 44% the Letchimy Party Alians Matinik received 37,72% of the votes, whereas Marie Jeanna who came in a close second with Gran Sanblé Pou Matinik acquired 35,27% of the votes.
 The commune of Fort-de-France makes up Martinique's 3rd constituency for the National Assembly.